 And you know what, they really do come to me.
 It all circles back to that mutual trust.

-Hilary DeCesare is a nationally acclaimed digital parenting expert and the CEO of Everloop.com, a leading safe social media platform for kids.
+Hilary DeCesare is a nationally acclaimed digital parenting expert.
+She is the CEO of Everloop.com, a leading safe social media platform for kids.
 Hilary is a mother of three and is based in California.